Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

         Use equivalent commands on the target OS

+    ***Note:*** *this setup process requires cmake version 3.0 or higher.*

+    *You can verify the current version installed in your environment using the  following command.*

+        cmake --version

+    *For information about how to upgrade your version of cmake to 3.2 on Ubuntu 14.04, see <http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04>.*

 -   Download the SDK to the board by issuing the following command in PuTTY:

         git clone https://github.com/Azure/azure-iot-sdks.git